terracenter/gentoo_install/README.md

 ```

 ### Prepare Hard disk
-Start disk partitioning, I like to use cgdisk, but others like gdisk, parted, ... any other are welcome as long as UEFI is supported :P
+Start disk partitioning, I like to use cgdisk, but others like gdisk, parted, ... any other are welcome as long as uefi is supported :P
 ```
 cgdisk /dev/sda
 ```

 Create new GUID partition table and destroy everything on disk.
 Then create the following two partitions like below code.
 I'm not making a swap because I have enough ram but feel free to make one if you really want it (inside crypt partition).
 ```
 gdisk -l /dev/sda
 Number  Start (sector)    End (sector)  Size       Code  Name